-Christmas bedroom decorating ideas | Ideal Home
+Christmas bedroom decorating ideas that will make your scheme look magical

 Make the festive period even more special by taking the decorations upstairs

-Start the Christmas countdown with these magical ideas for decorating your Christmas bedroom.
+Christmas decorating isn’t all about the tree and the dining table.
+For a truly festive home, it’s worth getting your Christmas bedroom decor on point, too.

 With friends and family soon to descend onto your doorstep, it’s time to think about preparing the guest bedroom to make sure your visitors feel at ease and well looked after during their stay.
-Have fun adding in some Christmas decorations to make their room feel part of the house as a whole; a wreath on the door or some twinkly fairy lights above the bed will help set the scene.
+Have fun adding in some Christmas decorations to make their room feel part of the house as a whole – a wreath on the door or some twinkly fairy lights above the bed will help set the scene.

 Want more Christmas inspiration?
 READ: Christmas decorating ideas to celebrate the season in style